We all experience anxiety. It is there to protect us from getting hurt and it does this through a

 Fears over losing control and being judged on performance can maintain these problems.

-Others include:- Aggression, sleep disorders and eating
+Other problems can include:- Aggression, sleep disorders and eating disorders.

 Needing to be the strongest, the most beautiful, the cleverest, the most handsome, have the best body, to do the best, to be the best etc.